 Before we begin with this extravagant list of ways to charm yourself a wee discount for a free lunch after big purchase, we should explain what we mean by ‘haggling’.
 Just imagine Curries as a stall you’re casually strolling past, beach towel in arm, on your way to enjoy catching some sun on your summer holidays.
 And that new TV you’ve got your eye on is that little Spanish cooking set you like the look of, the same rules apply.
 When it comes to negotiating a price with either of these retailers, it’s game on!
-There’s no such thing as a fixed price, whether it be in a market in Salou or a big brand high street store.
+There’s no such thing as a fixed price, whether it be in a market or a big brand high street store.

 Haggle with large products